FreePOPs 0.2.9 and Mac Mail (edit: 14-10-2009)

-REMEMBER: FreePOPs handles mail in IN and NOT in OUTPUT.
+REMEMBER: FreePOPs handles mail in INPUT and OUTPUT NOT in.

 Then save the account to close and reopen Mail and download your mail!

 You can see here the screens of my personal configuration ... as explained so far ...

-For those who were a bit '... let's say "skeptical" You can see here a demonstration video of the whole procedure:
+For those who were a bit '... let's say "skeptic" here you can see a demonstration video of the entire procedure:

 To download high-definition video click HERE (18,91 Mb)

-- I installed and configured FreePOPs Mail as the guide says, but I can not receive mail.
-Why is that?
+- I installed and configured Mail FreePOPs as the guide says, but I can not receive mail.
+Because?

-Have you updated.
-Lua FreePOPs?
-To do this you just download FreePOPs Updater Mac and run it, it's all automatic updating.
+You have updated the .lua FreePOPs?
+To do this you just download FreePOPs Mac Updater and run it, it's all automatic updating.

 - I have configured and installed Mail FreePOPs but I get the following error: "The connection to the server 127.0.0.1 on port 110 timed out."
 What to do?

 Attention, port 110?
-Check well the guide says to set in the menu "Advanced" Mail account created with port 2000 for incoming server.
-Please correct and try again to receive e-mail!
+Check well the guide says to set in the menu "Advanced" account created with Mail port 2000 for incoming server.
+Please correct it and try again to receive e-mail!

 - I followed the step by step procedure, but nevertheless I get the following error: "server error occurred was: The connection to the server 127.0.0.1 on port 2000 has expired."
 What should I do?

-- FreePOPs is active.
-Lua are updated, and the configuration is correct, yet still get the error "Connection to the server 127.0.0.1 on port 2000 timed out."
+- FreePOPs is active, .lua are updated, and the configuration is correct, and yet still I get the error "Connection to the server 127.0.0.1 on port 2000 has expired."
 What could it be?

-January 9, 2009 - Microsoft has finally opened its POP and SMTP servers at all.
-Check out this article to know the parameters for proper configuration Hotmail on Mac without using FreePOPs.
+January 9, 2009 - Microsoft has finally opened its POP and SMTP server at all.
+Check out this article to learn the parameters for proper configuration of Hotmail on Mac without using FreePOPs.